Iconica-Development/training_flutter_basic/_slides/Slides. 5. Navigation and Routing/intro.md

 ### Navigate between screens
 Use a Navigator Widget

-- Navigator.push shows a new screen
+- Navigator.push shows a screen
 - Navigator.pop returns to the last shown screen

 ---